Beyond Clean: Sudsies Is No Ordinary Dry Cleaner

 Sudsies: Where Other Dry Cleaners Send Their Clothing

 You know you’re in good hands when you send your clothing to the company that cares for other dry cleaner’s clothes.
 At Sudsies, we regularly receive shipments of high-value and delicate items that other dry cleaners don’t want to handle.
 We also are regularly recommended to guests by designers and high-fashion clothing stores that want to ensure the proper aftercare of what they make and sell.
-Designers know the clothes will last longer and look better if they receive proper dry cleaning and care.
+Designers know the clothes will last longer and look better if they receive proper dry cleaning and care

 Interesting Facts About the History of Dry Cleaning